cloudflare/cloudflare-docs/content/workers/tutorials/openai-function-calls-workers/index.md

 ## Overview

 In this tutorial, you will learn to use [OpenAI function calling](https://platform.openai.com/docs/guides/gpt/function-calling) with JavaScript and Cloudflare Workers.
-Your Worker will interact with the OpenAI API to define a function in your code, have OpenAI tell you when to call that function and share those results with OpenAI to continue that conversation.
-For our example, we'll allow users to specify real-time data that needs to be pulled from a URL.
+Your Worker application will interact with the OpenAI API to define a function in your Worker code, have OpenAI tell you when to call that function and share those results with OpenAI to continue that conversation.
+For this guide, you will allow users to specify real-time data that needs to be pulled from a URL.

 You will learn how to: